nduytg/home-docker-registry/README.md

 ## Requirements

-Write the Kubernetes deployment manifest to run Docker Registry in Kubernetes with at least the following resources:
+To make the Docker registry fully operational and highly available, we will need the following components in our system
 - [x] deployment
 - [x] service
 - [x] persistent volume claim
 - [x] garbage collect cron job
 - [x] ingress
-- [x] secret (if needed).
+- [x] secret
+- [x] redis
-- [x] Redis
+- [x] high availability
-- [x] Increase replicas
+- [x] scaling on demand
+- [x] bonus: github actions to do lint checks on our yaml files!

 ## Preparation - Setup local K8s env by Minikube

-To simplify the installation steps, we will use mini
+To simplify the installation steps, we will use minikube to setup a local cluster on your laptop

 ```bash
 # Download minikube